Martha's Vineyard Hiking Trails: The Complete Guide (2026)

 Winter: free, no reservation via Deep Bottom Road entrance.

-Key rules: No dogs or pets year-round (no exceptions — this is a wildlife refuge).
+Key rules: No dogs or pets year-round (no exceptions; this is a wildlife refuge).
 No bikes on trails or beach.
 No alcohol.
-Carry in, carry out — no trash receptacles.
+Carry in, carry out.
+No trash receptacles.
 Beach sections may close during piping plover nesting season (April–August).
-Remember tick precautions — they're abundant here.
+Remember tick precautions.
+They're abundant here.

 Check our live webcams to see current island conditions before you visit.

-⛴️ Island Tip of the Day — Ferry
+Island Tip of the Day · Timing

-Your insider guide to Martha's Vineyard — beaches, dining, events, and island living.
+Your insider guide to Martha's Vineyard: beaches, dining, events, and island living.
 We share local knowledge to help you plan the perfect Vineyard getaway.

 Every hiking trail on Martha's Vineyard: 220+ miles across 114 properties.
 Menemsha Hills, Cedar Tree Neck, Felix Neck, Gay Head, and tick safety tips.